Strovolos: History

-The name Strovolos is said to originate from the Greek word "strovilos" (Στρόβιλος) as in "anemo-strovilos" which means whirlwind or twister.
-There are references to Strovolos or Strovilos as early as the Middle Ages from the well-known medieval chronicler Leontios Makhairas, and from Florius Boustronius a little later.
+The name Strovolos is said to originate from the Greek word "strovilos" (Στρόβιλος) as in "anemo-strovilos" which means whirlwind, twister or tornado.
+There are references to Strovolos as early as the Middle Ages from the well-known medieval chronicler Leontios Makhairas, and from Florius Boustronius a little later.
 According to these sources, Strovolos was a royal field during the years of Frankish Rule.
 A major and definitive figure in the history of Strovolos was the National Martyr, Archbishop Kyprianos, who before the 1821 Revolution in Greece, contributed greatly to the preservation of the Greek spirit and Christianity.
-The Turks hanged Archbishop Kyprianos and other high priests and dignitaries of Cyprus on 9 July 1821.
+The Ottomans hanged Archbishop Kyprianos and other high priests and dignitaries of Cyprus on 9 July 1821.